skillrepos/ai-aip/labs.md

 ![Replaced text](./images/aa29.png?raw=true "Replaced text")

+<br><br>

-9. Now you can save your changes and then run the program again.
+8. Now you can save your changes and then run the program again.

 ```
 python agent5.py
 ```

+<br><br>

-10. This time when the code runs, you should see the different agents being used in the processing.
+9. This time when the code runs, you should see the different agents being used in the processing.

 ![Run with new agents](./images/aa30.png?raw=true "Run with new agents")